zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 Functional Async Programming with Promises
 ===============================================

 I've seen many people struggle with async programming in JavaScript.
-We all know that a callback approach doesn't scale.
-Meanwhile, Promises can turn into a "Promise hell”.
+We all know that [a callback approach doesn't scale](http://callbackhell.com).
+Meanwhile, Promises can turn into a ["Promise hell"](https://medium.com/@pyrolistical/how-to-get-out-of-promise-hell-8c20e0ab0513#.g8yz0arwr).
 When I was looking for better solutions, I learned functional programming and got inspired.
 I created a library `bluebird-promisell` to make async programming easier with Promises.

 In this tutorial, I’ll provide some real-world examples to illustrate the functional approach of async programming with Promises.
 I hope that this will help increase the readability and scalability of your codebase as much as it has mine!